ducblog/goyllo.github.io/_posts/blogger/2015-05-07-blogger-beginner-create-free-blog-in-blogger.markdown

 ---
 layout: blogger
-title:  "How to Create Free Blog in Google Blogger?"
+title:  "How To Create Free Blog in Google Blogger?"
 redirect_from:
  - /blogger/beginner-tutorials/create-your-first-blog/
  - /blogger/tutorials/create-free-blog-in-blogger